The Uselessness of Experts Amid Current Market Volatility

 Mass Psychology and Market Volatility

 Mass psychology plays a crucial role in shaping current market volatility.
-Investor emotions, such as fear and greed, can lead to exaggerated market movements that defy logical explanations.
+Investor emotions like fear and greed can lead to exaggerated market movements that defy logical explanations.
 These collective behaviours often render expert analyses ineffective, as markets can deviate significantly from fundamental valuations.

 Gustave Le Bon, a prominent sociologist of the late 19th century, noted, “The masses have never thirsted after truth.
-They turn aside from evidence that is not to their taste, preferring to deify error, if error seduce them.”
+They turn aside from evidence not to their taste, preferring to deify error if error seduces them.”
 This observation underscores the challenge of applying rational analysis to markets driven by collective emotions.

 The Role of Cognitive Biases in Market Volatility